djturner/Zupa.Launcher/README.md

 # What is this?
 This script lets you specifiy:
- - a series of dotnet core project directories under a common working directory.
+ - a series of dotnet core project directories under a common working directory
  - a list of which of these projects you currently wish to launch

-When the script is run it launch each of them using syntax `dotnet run --Project <project_dir>`.
+When the script is run it will launch each of them using syntax `dotnet run --Project <project_dir>`.

 # Usage
 ## Configuration
 Current configuration lives in `config.json`.
 - `WorkingDirectory`: the common working directory for your projects
-- `ProcessesToRun`: an array of the projects you currently wish to run, as specified under the `Processes`.
+- `ProcessesToRun`: an array of the projects you currently wish to run (as specified within `Processes`)
-- `Processes`: an object referencing the details of each of project you work with, keyed by the project name
+- `Processes`: an object referencing the details of each of project you may want to run, keyed by the project name

 ## Launching
 - Ensure `ProcessesToRun` reflects the projects you wish to run